 |

-Real-time storm reports, combined with Doppler radar data, are critical for issuing timely and accurate severe weather warnings.
-Spotters provide ground-truth information, such as hail size, wind speed, tornado development, and local damage, to help warn the public.
-These reports, that lead to warnings, can directly save lives.
-Even as new technology allows the National Weather Service to issue warnings with greater lead time, spotters will always serve as a critical link between radar indications of severe weather and what’s happening on the ground.
+Real-time storm reports, coupled with Doppler radar technology, are critical when it comes to issuing timely and accurate severe weather warnings.
+Spotters play an important role in the warning process by reporting ground-truth information to the National Weather Service, such as hail size, wind speed, tornado development, and damage.
+These reports can trigger a warning which may ultimately save lives.
+Even as new technology allows the National Weather Service to issue warnings with greater lead time, spotters will always serve as a critical link between radar indications of severe weather and what’s actually happening on the ground.

 Who Are Spotters?